fybrik/fogProtect-dashboard-sample/README.md

 # FogProtect Usecase
 This is an application that demonstrates the use of [fybrik](https://github.com/fybrik/fybrik) and leverages it to control the data flow between a webserver and a data server, where the webserver sends HTTP requests to data server and the data server responds accordingly.

+## Architecture
+The project contains 3 main components:
+- A backend data server, responsible for reading/writing data.
+- A proxy server, responsible for intercepting HTTP requests sent from a user trying to read/write data.
+- A frontend GUI/dashboard, which helps the user perform the HTTP requests.

+### High Level Description
+Once the whole environment is built
+(following the instructions below), a user can go to address `http://127.0.0.1:3001` in his desired browser, in order to use the user-friendly GUI shown in the picture bellow.
 ## Environment Build
 1) Follow the steps of the QuickStart Guide in: https://fybrik.io/v0.4/get-started/quickstart/.
 Displayed here for convenience: